Harry Potter is authoritarian poison

 Why you should be an anarchist

-Let's consider some of the specific things the ministry's done.
+Let's consider some of the specific things they've done with that unjust authority:

 - The rule against underage magic outside of school.
+This is extremely oppressive and ageist.
 If I were a parent, I'd want to unlock my children's powers as soon as possible so that they could use them for good.
 I would buy them wands and teach them magic as soon as they were old enough to understand and control it.
-But the ministry of magic would have me thrown in jail for it without even caring whether I and my children were using our magic for good or evil.
+But the ministry of magic would have me thrown in jail for that.

 The enforcement fallacy